ilinic/Inventory-mini/README.md

 IMPORTANT:
 User ids or product ids (product#) are ALPHANUMERIC + "_" + "-" for greater flexibility.
-User and product IDs should be UNIQUE STRINGS, otherwise errors will occur.
-Leading and trailing spaces are stripped.
+User IDs and product IDs should be UNIQUE STRINGS, otherwise errors will occur.
+On user or product uploads leading and trailing spaces of IDs are stripped.
 When you perform product list update - quantities of preserved products will not change.

 ANDROID PART: